vajrastra/Clean-and-Analyze-Employee-Exit-Surveys/README.md

 ## Acknowledgements
 Data provided by the Department of Education, Training and Employment (DETE) and the Technical and Further Education (TAFE) body of the Queensland government in Australia.

----

-*Note: This README provides an overview of the project.
-For detailed code and analysis, refer to the Jupyter Notebook in the repository.*